mmzsource/tankbattle/README.md

 ### Improving user experience

 - [ ] Serve intro doc as html
-- [ ] Test client (so you can see the requests and responses in the developer console?)
+- [ ] Provide a test client (so you can see the requests and responses in the developer console of a browser)
 - [ ] gists with already prepared tanks in several different languages
 - [ ] Swagger docs.
 (Or describe in the docs that the REST API isn't described properly, because Dutch army management 'wants working tanks, instead of